-Full cutoff fixture means a luminaire that does not emit any light, either directly or by reflection or diffusion, above a horizontal plane running through the lowest part of the fixture luminaire's feature containing the lamp or lamps that produces the actual light, including any attached reflectors or diffusers.
+Full cutoff fixture means a luminaire that does not emit any light, either directly or by reflection or diffusion, above a horizontal plane running through the lowest part of the lamp fixture.

 Glare means light emitting from a luminaire that interferes with visibility.